Golubić, Šibenik-Knin County: Early

+Modern

 During the Croatian War of Independence, the village was held by Serb troops, which established military camp led by Dragan Vasiljković, suspected for maltreatments of Croatian captives in Knin camp.
 After the fall of Serbian Krajina, most Serbs left the village, and Bosnian Croats settled here.

 At least 19 Serb civilians from the village were massacred on 6 August 1995 during the Croatian Army's Operation Storm.
 A monument was built outside the church commemorating the victims and it contains the names of 34 people killed during the war.
 On October 2, 2011, the Croatian government issued a ban on a commemoration gathering, ordering the church to remove the monument as "two thirds of the place that the monument was built on belong to the state and that only one third belongs to the Serbian Orthodox Church (SPC)." and "the ban has removed danger of bigger incidents and unrest".

+Church

+The church was shown on a Venetian map published by Matteo Pagano in 1530, and possibly renovated in 1681.
+Nikodim Milaš claimed that the Serbian Orthodox Church of St. Stephen was built in 1462, with the original claim possibly dating to the mid-18th century.
+The medieval Roman Catholic church was converted to Orthodoxy in the mid-16th century or perhaps later.

+In 1692, it served as the seat of the Dalmatian bishop Vasilije I. In 1774, Serbian philosopher Dositej Obradović was a teacher in the village.